thescientist13/gallinago/README.md

 );
 ```

-- `async` - By default `runCommand` runs synchronously using Node's `spawnSync`.
-With `async: true`, this will now use `spawn`, which is a better for use cases if running an asynchronous operation, like starting a web server where you _don't_ want to block the event loop.
+- `async` - By default `runCommand` runs synchronously using Node's `spawnSync`, which will block until the command completes  With `async: true`, this will now use `spawn`, which is a better for use cases like starting a web server where you _don't_ want to block the event loop.

 ### Runner.teardown
 `Runner.teardown` deletes any `setupFiles` provided in `Runner.setup`.
 Returns a `Promise`.